Fort Washington Avenue Armory: History

 The armory remained under the jurisdiction of the New York State Division of Military & Naval Affairs.
 From 1968-1978, the New York Rifle, Pistol and Shotgun Club was located at the Armory where it featured a multi-lane, 100 yard indoor shooting range, run by Barry Satz who lived a few blocks away.
 He was famous for walking the streets of New York City, carrying a virtual montage of weapons to be used at the range.
 The club met every Tuesday night and members brought myriad types of small arms from around the city to shoot at the range's targets.
 One problem with that shooting facility was to change the 100 yard targets, you had to practically crawl due to lack of a walkway to the extended long range target area.
 The range was lined with asbestos in the shooting lanes, which at that time, no one at the range knew to be a problem.
-It was used as a homeless shelter late in the 20th century, housing more than 1,000 people.
-A plan was developed to modify and expand it for that purpose that would have compromised its historical integrity, but these plans gave way in the mid-1980s, when the Armory became New York's premiere indoor track and field facility.
+It was used as a homeless shelter late in the 20th century, housing more than 1,000 people on the drill floor.
+A plan was developed to modify and expand it for that purpose that would have compromised its historical integrity, the plans for a larger shelter gave way in the mid-1980s, when the Armory became New York's premiere indoor track and field facility.
 At 96000 sqft, it was almost double the size of Madison Square Garden.
+Through the Fort Washington Men's Shelter, the Armory provides shelter and services for 200 indigent adult males under the jurisdiction of the NYC Department of Homeless Services.

 In 1992, a campaign began to refurbish and modernize The Armory into a state-of-the-art facility.
-Norbert Sander., who spearheaded the campaign, was the only New Yorker to have won the New York City Marathon, and a longtime member of the board of New York Road Runners.
+Norbert Sander, who spearheaded the campaign, was the only New Yorker to have won the New York City Marathon, and a longtime member of the board of New York Road Runners.
 He raised $25 million and convinced elected officials, governmental agencies and corporate sponsors to allow him to take over the Armory.
 As part of the renovation, a banked track was installed.
 In 2002, the armory was chosen as the permanent home of the National Track and Field Hall of Fame, and it is now the largest site of indoor college and high school invitationals in the world.
 Since 2012, it has been the location for the New York Road Runners Millrose Games.